axze-az/cftal/README.md

   libmpfr-dev to compile the programs testing the precision (and speed) of the vectorized elementary and special functions
 - the documentation in the doc directory requires pdflatex
+- cmake ist the used build system
-- only linux as build system was tested and
+- only linux as host and target system was tested and
 - gcc or clang are the only compilers are used to date

 ### Configuration